fluent-beats/fluent-bit-netinfo/README.md

 It can be used to collect host network usage info, even if Fluent Bit is running inside a container, which is not achiavable using **native** Fluent Bit `netif` plugin.

+> Potentially LXCFS could bypass that without requiring a custom plugin

 ## Configurations

 This input plugin can be configured using the following parameters: